 |Noise Figure (Rx/Tx mode)||1.7dB|

 |Spurious response||Less than -55 dBc|

-The reciever sensitivity is reported to be very good.
-Here’s a test quick reveiver sensitivity test by VK2XAX.
+The receiver sensitivity is reported to be very good.
+Here’s a test quick receiver sensitivity test by VK2XAX.
 I believe this may be the V1 transverter.

 RF Power Output

 In another test by Tim VK2XAX on the adjustment of the output power of the SG Lab 3400 MHz transverter.

 Most, if not all transverters are driven by a 10 watts or less.
 Using QRP radios such as the Icom IC-705 or the Yaesu FT-818 is an ideal and safe way to drive a transverter.
 High power radios tend to spike with high power on TX.
 This is ALC overshoot can destroy some transverters.
 ALC overshoot, or power overshoot, is caused by the basic flawed design of ALC circuits and RF power control systems.
 Using QRP radios will ensure your investment will give years of flawless use.
 Just look at all the microwave videos on Youtube to see what IF radios people use.